 Nature / Imagination

-We’re planning spring quarter as a Biology / Inventions unit, where we talk about things from nature and biology and also talk about how that inspires human builders and inventors.
+Our spring quarter is a Biology / Inventions unit, where we talk about things from nature and biology and also talk about how that inspires human builders and inventors.
 This week, we brought in the idea of an animal that builds structures.

 Beaver Masks: Teacher Cym designed beaver masks on paper plates, and cut them out.
 In class, kids could decorate them.